Azure/login/README.md

 To login to one of the Azure Government clouds or Azure Stack, set `environment` to one of the supported values `AzureUSGovernment` or `AzureChinaCloud` or `AzureGermanCloud` or `AzureStack`.

+The default [`audience`](#audience) for each of these clouds is different and will also need to be set if using anything other than the public environment.

 Refer to [Login to Azure US Government cloud](#login-to-azure-us-government-cloud) for its usage.

 ### `allow-no-subscriptions`